Just a little note to say thank you for connecting my family and I to my father and for giving me this final opportunity to be there.

 Melinda Hunt

-Melinda Hunt, president 2022-2024, is an interdisciplinary artist and founding director of the Hart Island Project.
+Melinda Hunt, (she/her) president 2024-2026, is an interdisciplinary artist and founding director of the Hart Island Project.
 She holds an M.F.A from the Yale School of Art (1985) and M.S. in Digital Imaging and Design, NYU (2007).
 She began working on Hart Island with photographer Joel Sternfeld in 1991.
 They published a book, Hart Island, Scalo (1998).

 Melinda directed a film Hart Island: An American Cemetery (2008).
 She received awards from NYSCA in public art (1995), film (2000) and electronic art (2011).
 She received Canada Council Interarts Awards (2008, 2009, 2017, 2018, 2022) and a NYSCA/NYFA Fellowship in 2017.
 She directed development of Traveling Cloud Museum produced in collaboration with Studio AIRPORT and Webmine.nl in the Netherlands.
 In 2019, she received an NYC Womens Fund Award for directing the webseries: AIDS Burials on Hart Island.